Contractible subshifts: Strong contractibility

-It can be shown that in the topological setting, equiconnectedness is equivalent to $X \times X$ strong deformation retracting to the diagonal $\Delta_X$.
+It is known that in the topological setting, equiconnectedness is equivalent to $X \times X$ strong deformation retracting to the diagonal $\Delta_X$.
 The same is true in our case, by the same proof, at least when $X$ is SFT.
-For this, analogously to the topological setting we say that $X$ is a \emph{strong deformation retract} of $Y$ if $X \subset Y$ and there is a homotopy $h : \ID_Y \to g$ where $g(Y) = X$ and $h(t, x) = x$ for all $t \in I$ and $x \in X$.